Youth Camp 2016: Quality

 Paul describes this in 1 Thessalonians 1, and we’ll be spending some time in his letter at this year’s Youth Camp.

 Youth Camp will be July 26-29 (Tues-Fri) at Camp Living Waters.
 Youth Camp is for students in grades 7 through 12 (those entering 7th grade through graduated seniors) and costs $185.

-This summer, our Small Group Ministry will be taking a break.
-But we’ll be using this time to focus on two things: 1) normalizing personal Bible reading, and 2) normalizing Christians getting together to discuss God’s Word.
+During the summer, our Small Group Ministry take a break.
+But we like to use this time to focus on two things: 1) normalizing personal Bible reading, and 2) normalizing Christians getting together to discuss God’s Word.